×

 Is it possible to sue an insurer for bad faith practices?

 When an insurance company deliberately takes actions intended to avoid paying out valid claims, they are said to be acting in “bad faith.”
 Insurance bad faith is a state law tort and is not available in ERISA litigation.
-It is available for non-ERISA litigation, including wildfire claims.
+It is available for non-ERISA litigation.

 If you believe an insurer is acting in bad faith, you may be able to file suit against them.
 Seeking legal action may be necessary to get the compensation you are entitled to.
 Consider consulting an attorney to review your options and the likelihood of success.